ashishtiwari1993/ashish.one/content/blogs/monitoring-and-alerting-with-prometheus.md

 ## What is Prometheus?

 Prometheus is an open-source system for monitoring and alerting.
 It developed in the GO language.
 It is currently a standalone open source project and maintained independently by any organization.
 You can check more details [here](https://prometheus.io/docs/introduction/overview/#what-is-prometheus).

+## Why Prometheus?

+1. Open-source and of course freely available :)
+2. It is constantly contributed by the community.
+It is stable and used by many good brands.
+Check [Stackshare](https://stackshare.io/prometheus).
+3. Good community support and well documented.
+4. You do not need any big infrastructure to get started.
+It can be started with 1 GB RAM.
+5. It has its own UI to check any metrics.
+But, many prefer Grafana with Prometheus which gives you better visualization on your Prometheus metrics.
+6. Lots of pre-build Grafana dashboard and exporters already written.
+You have to just reuse those exporters.
+You can check the list of Prometheus features [here](https://prometheus.io/docs/introduction/overview/#features).

 [continue reading](https://pepipost.com/tutorials/setup-prometheus-and-exporters/)